hashgraph/hedera-services/docs/hip-16.md

 There is no change in existing protobufs.
 Account and entity owners must ensure that linked autorenew and admin accounts have sufficient balances for autorenewal fees, or risk permanent removal of their entity.

 Every entity will receive one free auto renewal at implementation of this feature.
 This will have the effect of extending the initial period for autorenewal ~92 days.
-Entities that are already past their expiration date will have it set to ~92 days after the date the feature is first deployed.
+Entities that are already past their expiration time will have it set to ~92 days after the date the feature is first deployed.

 ## Security Implications